2nil-web/svg-spinners/README.md

 ## Usage

-You can change the fill color of the svg spinners !
+THrough the index.html page you can change the fill color of the spinners !

-And also the color of the body background ...
+And eventually the color of the body background ...